According to data released Friday by the US Bureau of Labor Statistics, the national construction industry added 42,000 net new jobs in February.

 Press Release from Associated Builders and Contractors, Inc (ABC)

-WASHINGTON, June 5—The construction industry added 464,000 net new jobs in May, according to an Associated Builders and Contractors analysis of data released today by the U.S. Bureau of Labor Statistics.
-May represented the largest monthly increase in construction jobs since the government began tracking employment in 1939, a drastic improvement from April, which recorded the industry’s largest month-over-month job loss.
+WASHINGTON, March 6—The construction industry added 42,000 net new jobs in February, according to an Associated Builders and Contractors analysis of data released today by the U.S. Bureau of Labor Statistics.
+On a year-over-year basis, industry employment has expanded by 223,000 jobs, an increase of 3.0%.

 Press Release from Associated General Contractors of America (AGC)